AssessmentsAbnormal heart sounds

 Alright, now in addition to S1 and S2, there are two other "extra" sounds that are sometimes heard in the cardiac cycle, called S3 and S4.
 S3 and S4 are heard in different parts of diastole.
-In early diastole, right after S2, which signifies the closing of the aortic and pulmonic valves, the atrioventricular valves are open and blood is flowing into the ventricles.
-If there’s a lot of blood coming in, the ventricles fill up quickly, and send fluid waves that bounce off of the walls of the ventricles which makes them vibrate and create a third heart sound, or S3.
+In early diastole, which is right after S2, the atrioventricular valves are open and blood is flowing from the atria into the ventricles.
+If there’s a lot of blood coming in, the ventricles fill up quickly, and fluid waves bounce off of the walls of the ventricles which makes them vibrate, creating a third heart sound, or S3.
 S3 sounds kind of like “lub-dub-ta”.
-In trained athletes and also in pregnancy this is totally normal and just means that the ventricles are handling some extra blood volume.
-But an S3 can also be a sign of volume overload, like in congestive heart failure, where there is too much volume coming into that ventricle.
+In trained athletes and also in pregnancy this is totally normal and just means that the ventricles are handling extra blood volume.
+But an S3 can also be a sign of volume overload, like in congestive heart failure, where there’s too much volume coming into the ventricles.
 Now, at the end of diastole, just before S1, the atria are contracting to get that last bit of blood into the ventricles.
-If the ventricles are too stiff, meaning that they can’t easily relax, the atria will have to contract extra hard to push that blood in, creating the fourth heart sound, or S4.
+If the ventricles are stiff, meaning that they can’t easily relax, the atria will have to contract extra hard to push that blood in, creating the fourth heart sound, or S4.
 So, S4 sounds kind of like "ta-lub-dub".
-In most cases, this stiffness is because the ventricular muscles have hypertrophied, or increased in size, in order to pump against high blood pressure in the aorta or pulmonary artery.
-In other words, S4 is usually a sign of pressure overload, or severe hypertension.
+Oftentimes, this stiffness is because the ventricular muscles have hypertrophied, or increased in size, in order to pump against high blood pressure in the aorta or pulmonary artery.
+In other words, S4 is typically a sign of pressure overload, or severe hypertension.